JRed46/myDemoRepo2/README.md

 ```
 In general, we can user "docker-compose exec web python manage.py {command}" to run commands in the containers, where "web" is the name of the wsgi server we specified in docker-compose.yml

+### Troubleshooting Guide
+When setting up the docker server for the first time, there are some common issues that can happen

 ### Production TODO
-We may want to specify a third mode of running the project which is similar to (2) but has some different settings for production.
-Mainly, we need to turn off debug=true, set up https in nginx docker-compose and ssl certificates, run docker as a non root user (which should also be on the local build), change the secret_key environment variable, change database password variable.
-Multistaging the build to reduce final size would also be interesting.
+- We may want to specify a third mode of running the project which is similar to (2) but has some different settings for production.
+    - Turn off debug=true
+    - Set up https in nginx docker-compose and ssl certificates
+    - Run docker as a non-root user (which should also be on the local build)
+    - Change the secret_key environment variable
+    - Change databse password variable
+- Multistaging build to reduce final size would also be interesting

 Production docker intructions TODO.